kmkr/angular-ws/presentation/presentation.md

-### Oppgave 2: Hent guestbooks asynkront
+### Task 2: Fetch guestbooks asynchronously

-1. Innfør `GuestbookService` til å hente data (i stedet for hardkodet array)
-2. Utnytt angulars `$http`-service
+1. Add a `GuestbookService`
+2. Use Angular's `$http`-service to fetch data (instead of hardcoded array)
-3. Utnytt dependency injection til å få tak i `GuestbookService` fra controller
+3. Use dependency injection to get the `GuestbookService` instance from the controller
-4. Husk at service returnerer et _promise_
+4. Don't forget that the async service methods returns a _promise_
-5. Velg selv om du bruker mockdata eller backend
-6. Hvis du bruker mockdata må du endre `ng-app`

-Rakk du ikke oppgave 1?
-Kjør:
+5. You can choose whether to use mock data or a backend
+6. You will have to change `ng-app` if you're using mock data:
+    - `ng-app="guestbookAppMock"`

+Didn't finish task 1?
+Run:

 `git stash -u`
 `git checkout task_2`